-Policymakers should also be aware that online interventions can be beneficial. as they can control the participatory environment, although accessibility for those with health conditions such as dementia can make the use of online approaches difficult.
+Policymakers should also be aware that online interventions can be beneficial, although accessibility for those with health conditions such as dementia can make the use of online approaches difficult.
 Similarly, considerations should be given to urban design and the environment within which creative activities take place.
 Places that are green, active, pro-social and safe can promote well-being, while open public spaces can enhance a sense of relaxation.